-Oklahoma Christian University opened a new housing option last fall specifically for Honors students.
-The remodeled Honors House at Reba-Davisson Hall offers highly talented students the opportunity to live in a community dedicated to equipping Christian students for the pursuit of academic excellence.
-See photos of the Honors House.
+The Honors House at Davisson Hall offers highly talented students the opportunity to live in a community dedicated to equipping Christian students for the pursuit of academic excellence.
+See photos and video of the Honors House.

-In creating this living environment for Honors students, Dr. Scott LaMascus, Vice President for Academic Affairs, hopes to break down the boundaries between classrooms and dormitories.
-The dorm feature a hall mentor who is a Christian scholar, such as an Honors alumnus or alumna, or an advanced student who taught the orientation course for the Honors Program.
-This integrates housing with academics, which will ensure a smooth transition to the Honors curriculum and a successful first year at Oklahoma Christian.
-The dorm also features resident mentors who are successful upperclass Honors students.
+This living environment for Honors Program students breaks down the boundaries between classrooms and dormitories.
+The dorm features a resident director who is a Christian scholar, such as an Honors alumnus or alumna.
+This integrates housing with academics, which ensures a smooth transition to the Honors curriculum and a successful first year at Oklahoma Christian.
+The dorm also features successful upper-class Honors students who serve as resident mentors and tutors.

-Student Life was excited to work with the Honors Advisory Council to establish the criteria and expectations for this new housing format,” said Neil Arter, dean of student life at Oklahoma Christian.
-“It is our experience that students will hold each other to a higher standard.
-It’s not our goal to separate the honors students from the rest of the student body.
+OC dean of students Neil Arter said, “It is our experience that students will hold each other to a higher standard.
+It’s not our goal to separate the Honors students from the rest of the student body.
 Instead, we hope to create an environment for Honors students to have an even greater impact on our campus.”